bisq-network/bisq2/docs/bonded_roles/bonded_roles.md

 Please read the descriptions in the oracle node document for more details about the setup of the oracle node and daonode.

-1. Make a dao proposal for the bonded role you want to register (including a Github issue)
+1. Make a dao proposal for the bonded role you want to register (including a GitHub issue)
 2. After accepted by DAO voting follow the instructions in Bisq 2 how to register the role or node.
 3. Once a role is successfully registered the left navigation shows an additional `Authorized role` menu item.
 At that screen there are tabs for each registered role in case the selected user profile has multiple roles.
 Nodes do not